IBM/satellite-iot/README.md

 - Follow the steps in this [link](https://cloud.ibm.com/docs/satellite?topic=openshift-satellite-clusters#satcluster-create-console) to create OpenShift clusters on Satellite from the console.

+- Access your OpenShift cluster on Satellite by following the instructions in this [link](https://cloud.ibm.com/docs/openshift?topic=openshift-access_cluster#access_cluster_sat)

 ### 5. Install IBM Cloud Pak for Data on the Red Hat OpenShift cluster

 -  Follow the steps in this [link](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_latest/cpd/install/install.html) to install IBM Cloud Pak for Data on Openshift Cluster.